-Now that you know the basic framework for creating an issue log, how do you use an issue log when managing a project?
+Now that you know the basic framework for creating an issue log, how do you manage project issues?
 An issue log is a great tool to have in your project management toolbox.
 It can help you manage both your team and stakeholders.

 That’s because an issue log delivers more than just a resolution of the issue, but creates trust and satisfies your stakeholders that you’re handling the project promptly and properly.
 Stakeholders and your team will feel they’re being heard and these issues won’t impact the project.

 You’ve already created the issue log, which is great.
-It should, at best, be a collaborative document, or even better, integrated with your online project management tool.
-At a minimum, if you can share it online, so everyone has access to it, though some collaborative spreadsheet or project management tool, then you’ve streamlined the process and made sure that no issue gets lost in paperwork.
+It should, at best, be a collaborative document, or even better, integrated with ProjectManager, an online project management tool.
+If you can share it online, so everyone has access to it.
+You’ve streamlined the process and made sure that no issue gets lost.

 The next step is logging in an issue once it’s been identified.
 You can do this online, where the person who first notes the issue has the responsibility to put it in the log.
-But it might be more helpful if someone is assigned as the point person.
-Then the team knows to go to them and they know it’s their responsibility to log the issues as they arise.
-Either way, you must make sure this process is being done.
+ProjectManager has online kanban boards that can track the issue.

-Now you can follow the protocol of the issue log we outlined above.
-First, that means assigning someone to take on that issue as their own.
-They are responsible for working on a resolution and tracking the progress of that action through the course of solving the issue.
+Follow the protocol of the issue log we outlined above.
+After assigning someone to take on that issue as their own, they are responsible for working on a resolution and tracking the progress of that action through the course of solving the issue.

 Part of the monitoring process is assessing the impact of the issue and the actions in place to resolve it.
 Maybe you need to put all your resources on this one issue, but maybe that level of attention and effort is counterproductive.
-So, you must know what issues need escalating and which don’t.
+So, you must know what issues need to be escalated and which don’t.

 Along those lines, you want to ensure your actions are right for the issue at hand.
 Maybe this issue can wait.
 Maybe it needs immediate attention.
 That, of course, can change, which is why monitoring and continual assessment are important.
-You can see how the ProjectManager.com dashboard lets you see your issues in one simple view, so you can monitor their progress alongside your other project metrics.
+You can see how the ProjectManager dashboard lets you monitor your tasks in one simple view, so you can ensure that your issues are being addressed.

-ProjectManager.com is a cloud-based project management software that can help you better manage the issues in your project.
+ProjectManager is online project management software that can help you better manage the issues in your project.
 You’re online and connected to your team, getting real-time data, which keeps you more on top of the issue and better equipped to resolve it.
 Try it out for yourself and see what it can do for you and your teams, with this free 30-day trial.